3sanket3/3sanket3/content/pages/about.md

 **Technologies:** ASP.NET MVC, IIS

-Under a payroll of [Tata Consultancy Services](https://www.tcs.com/), I was working on a back office system of one the US based bank.
+Under a payroll of [Tata Consultancy Services](https://www.tcs.com/), I was working on a back office system of one of the US based bank.
 Due to the strict NDA signed, I am unable to reveal any information on the same.